idle-meerkat/sdevwiki-fork/STP-Configuration.md

+This section describes how to configure STP on the device, using one of the following methods:

+STP (802.1D) Configuration
+RSTP (802.1w) Configuration

 ## STP (802.1D) Configuration
 To enable STP on a bridge, run the following command:
 `$ ip link set dev br0 type bridge stp_state 1`